 Dry dog food is undeniably more convenient than wet dog food; it's easier to store, can be safely left out all day, and it will last much, much longer than wet dog food ever could.
 For owners with multiple pets, dry dog food is also vastly superior to wet, as it can be bought in far larger quantities and will not spoil.
 Some dry dog foods even have additional benefits, for example some kibbles are designed to improve a dog's dental hygiene, and others are designed to encourage ample mastication.

 Although dry dog food is the more convenient choice, it does not provide dogs with any additional moisture, which could be an issue for dogs as they get older.
 Dry dog food, though not less nutritious, is often less appealing to dogs than wet dog food, which means if your dog is ill and has a poor appetite, dry food is less likely to coax them into eating.
 Lastly, dry food is more likely to contain artificial additives, especially preservatives, though it should be noted that many brands – such as Lovejoys, Symply and Barking Heads – pride themselves on producing all-natural dog food.

 Unless your dog has specific dietary requirements that precludes either one or the other it is impossible to say which food is better for your dog.
+You may find that grain free dog food will suit your them better, aiding digestion and reducing tummy upsets.
 Variety is the spice of life, as the old adage goes, and there is no doubt that every dog could do with a change from time to time.
 Dry dog food is ideal the majority of the time, but a bit of wet dog food during the warm summer months, or even as a treat when your dog has been particularly well behaved, will never go amiss.